 As a child, I begged for a horse, but it wasn't until I was 12 years old that I finally talked my parents into it.
 My first horse was a registered buckskin Mustang mare and she was in foal by a little known Appaloosa named Number 7.
 At that time, the ApHC allowed a Mustang cross to be registered.
 That was the beginning of a lifetime love affair with the Appaloosa.

-When I lived in Idaho, I had what I still consider to be my dream job.
-I worked for a few years at the ApHC in the registration department.
+When I lived in Idaho, I had what I still consider my dream job; I worked for a few years at the ApHC in the registration department.
 I had the awesome task of looking at baby pictures all day long, along with a smattering of adult horses here and there.
 I did descriptions and send-out mostly, but also learned to do all of the other jobs surrounding registration, such as stallion reports, listings, transfers, pedigree updates, etc. I was there to register the first baby of the new millennium.
 One of my biggest regrets in life is that I left Idaho, and so my job there.

 I met Dave Higgins in a rather odd fashion.
 One day, while doing send-out at the ApHC, a gorgeous buckskin leopard named Sapelos Mr June Bug came across my desk, and I noticed the owner was in Shipshewana, IN.
 I slipped a note in saying how much I loved the horse, and that I used to haul cattle up to Shipshewana.
 What would be a lifelong friendship was born, until Dave's passing in 2020, and I was immersed into the world of ICAA.

 I do not show and have never had the desire to.
 I get bored quickly in an arena and just want to say, "Open the gate!"
 My love is to ride into God's country, as far back as the trails will take me, the rougher the better.
 That has always been my passion and challenge.
-I've ridden in the mountains of Arkansas, in the extremely rough and rocky mountains of Southeastern Oklahoma, in Brown County State Park of Indiana, in the mountains of Northern Idaho, and in many other much less spectacular places.
+I've ridden in the mountains of Arkansas, in the extremely rough and rocky mountains of southeastern Oklahoma, in Brown County State Park of Indiana, in the mountains of Northern Idaho, and in many other much less spectacular places.

-I've bred Appaloosas, Quarter Horses, Paints, and a few Miniatures over the years, with a passion for the cow bred Appaloosas and Quarter Horses.
+I've bred Appaloosas, Quarter Horses, Paints, and a few Miniatures over the years, with a passion for the cow-bred Appaloosas and Quarter Horses.
 There is nothing like watching a new foal come into this world and get up on those wobbly legs for the first time.
-Currently I'm not breeding, but I do miss the babies.
+Currently, I'm not breeding, but I do miss the babies.

 Sharon January